Order of Merit (Chile): Insignia

-The Orders design is made up of a gold five-pointed star enamelled in while, backed by a gold laurel wreath.
+The Order’s design is made up of a gold five-pointed star enamelled in white, backed by a gold laurel wreath.
 The central disc bears a representation of the national personification of Chile.
 The outer ring of the central disk is inscribed with "Republica de Chile" (Republic of Chile).
-The badge hangs from a gold Andean Condor, the national bird of Chile.
-The Star of the Grand Cross grade is made up of a ten-pointed highly curved star fronted by a gold laurel wreath.
+The badge hangs from a gold figurine representing an Andean condor, the national bird of Chile.
+The Star of the Grand Cross grade is made up of a ten-pointed, highly curved star fronted by a gold laurel wreath.
 Placed on this is another five-pointed white-enamelled star with a central gold disc.
-The outer edge of the disc is enamelled in blue with the inscription; "Orden del Merito Chile" (Order of Merit Chile).
-The centre of the disc is emblazoned with a representation of the Coat of Arms of Chile.
-The badge of the Order is the same for the Collar, Grand Cross, Grand Officer and Commander grades, however the final two grades; the Officer and Knight, are the same basic design however instead of being enamelled in white, the star is enamelled in blue and red respectively.
-The Orders ribbon is made up of a blue field edged very thinly in red.
-This is the reverse of the ribbon for the other Chilean order of chivalry; The Order of Bernardo O'Higgins.
+The outer edge of the disc is enamelled in blue with the inscription "Orden del Merito Chile" (Order of Merit Chile).
+The centre of the disc is emblazoned with a representation of the coat of arms of Chile.
+The badge of the Order is the same for the Collar, Grand Cross, Grand Officer and Commander grades; for the two lowest grades, Officer and Knight, the same basic design is used but instead of being enamelled in white, the star is enamelled in blue and red respectively.
+The Order’s ribbon is made up of a blue field edged very thinly in red.
+This is the reverse of the ribbon for the other Chilean order of chivalry, the Order of Bernardo O'Higgins.